HL7/case-reporting/source/pages/ecr-exchange.md

 eCR conceptually includes at least four interorganizational
 transactions:

-1)  The distribution of trigger codes / decision logic to guiding reporting
+1)  The distribution of trigger codes / decision logic to guide reporting

 2)  The reporting of electronic Initial Case Report (eICR) data from